lambda-lounge-krakow/scala-intro-4-complete-newbies/1runScalaCode/Exercise.md

-# Excercise 1: how to run Scala code
+# How to run Scala code

 Other than REPL, as this was done during workshops.